apache/pulsar/site2/docs/schema-overview.md

 **With a schema**

-If you construct a producer by specifying a schema, then you can send a class to a topic directly without worrying about how to serialize POJOs into bytes.

-This example constructs a producer with the _JSONSchema_, and you can send the _User_ class to topics directly without worrying about how to serialize it into bytes.
+This example constructs a producer with the _JSONSchema_, and you can send the _User_ class to topics directly without worrying about how to serialize POJOs into bytes.

 ```java
 Producer<User> producer = client.newProducer(JSONSchema.of(User.class))